santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

 ## If accessed online
 local functionality was used as a test to check the performance of the booking system to continue with deploying the app online

-1. Create a GitHub repository with all the files require to run the app
+1. Create a GitHub repository with all the files required to run the app
 2. Login to Render
 3. Create the respective files for deploying the Labturn app on Render:
    * requirements.txt